Suspensory behavior: Brachiation

 Brachiation involves the animal swinging from branch to branch in a sequence motion above the ground in a canopy of trees.
 Typically these movements involve both arms without the aid of the legs or tail.
 Tail and hind limb suspension can be used in different situations like feeding or escaping predators during drastic situations, however the use of the arms is preferred for this type of movement.

 Climbing

 Climbing consists of moving up or down a vertical surface using all four arms and legs to help move the body upward or downward.
-There are many different ways in which in animal can climb such as using alternating arms and legs, climbing sideways, fire-pole slides and head or bottom first decline.
+There are many different ways in which an animal can climb such as using alternating arms and legs, climbing sideways, fire-pole slides and head or bottom first decline.
 Vertical climbing is the most costly form of locomotion as the animal must defy gravity and move up the tree.
 This is particularly harder for animals with a larger body mass, as carrying their entire weight becomes more difficult with size.
 Also involved with climbing is a "pulling up" motion in which the animal will pull itself above a branch using both of its arms and the hind limbs launch over the branch using a swinging motion.